dispatchrabbi/article-appstate/README.md

 });
 ```

 The [flag filters](./2-with-app-state/controls/flag-filter/flag-filter.js) can be similarly modified.

-And we’ll make the [report list](./2-with-app-state/controls/report-list/report-list.js) listen to changes in the application state:
+After that, we’ll make the [report list](./2-with-app-state/controls/report-list/report-list.js) listen to changes in the application state:

 ```js
 return can.Control.extend({